cadebrown/codetn/index.md

 There are three colors implemented right now.
 To colors and animations, design your code to run in `autorun` mode (your entire code is ran over and over).

-  * <span style="color: #c40000;">Red</span>: The bars have not been swapped, and they are not in order.
+  * Orange: sorted, (or starting position)
-  * <span style="color: #06a656;">Green</span>: The bar after the current one is larger, and the one before is smaller.
-This shows that green bars are ordered among other green bars.
+  * Gray: being switched
-  * <span style="color: #0000df;">Blue</span>: The bars have just been swapped (using the swap() method)
+  * Red: is larger than the bar before it (out of order)

 In this example:

 {: .center}
 ![shot 2]({{site.baseurl}}images/shot2.png)

-The right hand side is already somewhat sorted (this is to be expected with a bubble sort), a large portion of the mid range bars are still being switched, and the ones on the very left are somewhat in order.
+The left hand side is already somewhat sorted (this is the process of insertion sort), and the ones on the right are not in order.

 ## Settings